 As told to Saheli Mitra

-I knew I would not be with her in every waking moment on our wedding night itself.
+I knew I would not be with her every waking moment on our wedding night itself.
 For that idea was an impossible one.
-I believed in giving my wife the space and independence she deserved.
+I believed in giving my wife space and independence she deserved.
 But I never realised, two years into marriage I would lose her to another man, and that too my childhood friend.
-For me, commitment and sexual exclusivity was supreme after marriage.
+For me, commitment and sexual exclusivity were supreme after marriage.
 I was a workaholic, and either never got the chance or never had the wish to indulge in any advances I ever faced from any of my female colleagues.

 I still have no idea what led Suhani to falter.
 Was it a moment of vulnerability or heated lust?
 Despite my busy work schedule, I never neglected our relationship.
 I encouraged Suhani to work after marriage, though she was reluctant and left her job to turn a homemaker.
 She must have been bored, all alone at home.
 Else why should she bring another man into our bedroom, even if through the virtual world?